nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 ----------------------------------------------------------------------
 ```
 (Step 6) Lastly, before the `ScheduleCommand` object is discarded, the `FileManager#rewriteAllDaysScheduleToFile(dayList)`
 is called to rewrite the `schedule.txt` file according to the newly modified application's day list.
+For more information
+on the file management, refer to this [section](#rewriting-the-resource-entire-file-with-the-most-recent-set-of-data).

 This completes the process of scheduling a plan for a particular day in WerkIt!